chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 1. Compare the computed representation to the input representation.
 If they do not match, fail this mirror check.
 Otherwise, this mirror check succeeds.

-If all mirror checks succeed, the client outputs success.
+If at least t mirror checks succeed, the client outputs success.
 Otherwise, the client has detected an inconsistency and outputs fail.

+The choice of t allows a client to manage risk associated with sporatic network failure or a misbehaving mirror causing denial of service.
+A higher value of t provides better consistency guarantees, but with lower tolerance for failures.

 [[OPEN ISSUE: Can mirrors somehow communicate the number of “active users” to clients?
 How would mirrors determine client uniqueness?
 And finally, if mirrors did this accurately, how would clients use this information?]]